-Board member since 2010 and Chairman of the Board from May 2013 to September 2014.
+Board member since 2010.
 Member of the Remuneration Committee.
 Education and previous experience: CEO of Bong AB.
 Active at Borloo law firm 1984-1989.

 Other appointments/positions: Chairman of the Board of Holdham S.A.
 Terminated board appointments/partnerships over the past five years: -.
 Holding in Bong: 52,850,282 shares through Holdham S.A.